dkandalov/dkandalov.github.io/_posts/2023-12-26-tidy-kotlin.md

 This blog post is intended to be a catalog of Kotlin tidyings based on my experience of writing server-side Kotlin.
 The term "tidying" is inspired by the ["Tidy First?" book](https://www.oreilly.com/library/view/tidy-first/9781098151232) and essentially means a small refactoring.
 Some of them are specific to Kotlin, while others are applicable to any programming language.

+These are not rules but more of a set of suggestions on how to improve the code.
+Each tyding mentions reasons bihind it.
+Let me know if some reasons are missing or if you disagree with them.
+Be aware that depending on the context it might be better to avoid or delay tidying.

 I plan to keep this list updated so it might naturally evolve over time.

 ### Contents